 - a non-solicitation agreement that covers your former employer’s clients, customers, and other employees (though these are largely unenforceable in California with a few narrow exceptions).

 The separation agreement will also include details about the employer’s remedies, should you violate one of these post-termination restrictions.

 Just because a restrictive covenant is in the severance agreement, though, does not mean that it will always be enforceable.
-In California, non-compete agreements are unenforceable.4 Nevertheless, many employers still include them in their employment contracts in an attempt to control their former employees.
+In California, non-compete agreements are unenforceable.4 Nevertheless, I see employers all the time still including them in their employment contracts in an attempt to control their former employees.

 What is in the severance package?

 The benefits included in the severance package can include a wide variety of types of compensation.
-Some common things that employers include are:
+Some common things that I ensure that employers include are: